Procedures at IU Bloomington

-- In unit hearing board proceedings and personal misconduct proceedings, the university bears the burden of proving, with clear and convincing evidence, that the student engaged in misconduct.
+- In unit hearing board proceedings and personal misconduct proceedings, the university bears the burden of proving, by a preponderance of the evidence standard (more likely than not), that the student engaged in misconduct.
 In a Campus Review Board proceeding, the burden of proof or error lies with the student.

 - The hearing body’s decision shall be based solely on information obtained prior to and during the hearing, except that, if the hearing body asks for additional information to be provided after the hearing, the hearing body may include that information in its decision making, as long as both sides have had a chance to review and respond to the additional information either in a resumption of the hearing or in writing.

 - Proceedings before unit hearing boards will be audio recorded.
 Deliberations will be private and not audio recorded.